 - The disc can only go through the hoop in 1 direction, if you throw it through backwards (from behind the hoop, towards the clear line) – it’s a turnover (no ‘newbie rule’ for first time offenses)

 - Setting Static picks is legal (think basketball)

 - Goaltending is not allowed.
 You must be guarding a person.
 If that person is hanging out in the goal – then you can ‘tend all you want.

 - Games are played to 5 (hard capped).
 Teams play a best of 5 game series to determine the outcome of a match.
 Each team has 3 time outs per match.
 Time outs last 2 minutes.
 There is an ‘officials timeout’ after a team scores 5, with that team retaining possession at the start of the next game.
 At the start of any game, the disc is checked in behind the clear line.

 - Reaching thru the goal to throw a score is considered a travel.
-However – catching a goal, with both feet in the endzone, is a score, no matter if you pull the disc through or not.
+Catching a goal, with both feet in the endzone, is a score if you pull the disc through.
 If the disc hits the goal on it’s way through, it is not a score, but possession is maintained.

 Your team is awarded a League Point for every game you win.
 So, for example, if Team A beats Team B 3 games to 1, Team A is rewarded 3 League Points, and Team B is rewarded 1 League Point.
 If you shut out a team 3 games to nothing, you get an additional 4th League Point.

 To submit a bid, send an email with Captain’s name and team name to lagoaltimate (at) gmail (dot) com